 Under the current law, an estate agent is defined as someone who is negotiating or introducing those who are selling or buying a leasehold or freehold property as part of their business.

-The main regulations for estate agents are covered under:
+The main regulations are covered under:

 - The Estate Agents Act 1979;